Big-Mike-Edahow/Codecademy_JavaScript/arrays_README.md

 .indexOf().
 Use the .indexOf() method to find the index of an element in an array: myArray.indexOf('Item').

+.join().
+Use the .join() method to return an array as a string.
+Use a comma or blank space as a separator: myArray.join(" ").

 You can find additional documentation at the Mozilla Developer Network website.

 Some built-in methods are mutating, meaning the method will change the array, while others are not mutating.